damar-wicaksono/uqtestfuns/docs/test-functions/damped-oscillator.md

 ## Test function instance

-To create a default instance of the Piston simulation test function:
+To create a default instance of the damped oscillator model:

 ```{code-cell} ipython3
 my_testfun = uqtf.DampedOscillator()